Pouja/configuring-esm/docs/blog.md

 - `import 'zone.js';` when you use `angular`, overwrites all async calls with `zones`.

 There is no sure way that `esbuild` or `webpack` can know that it can safely remove files when re-exporting them without giving any hints.
+That is why barrel files can increase your bundle size significantly.
-Both of them support [1](https://esbuild.github.io/api/#ignore-annotations)[2](https://webpack.js.org/guides/tree-shaking/#clarifying-tree-shaking-and-sideeffects) support the `sideEffects` property in the `package.json`.
+Luckily both of them support [1](https://esbuild.github.io/api/#ignore-annotations)[2](https://webpack.js.org/guides/tree-shaking/#clarifying-tree-shaking-and-sideeffects) the `sideEffects` property in the `package.json`.
 When set to false it will safely remove any unused re-exported file.
 But that will also remove `load-dotenv.ts`!
 So be careful when using that property.
 It does not affect any other npm package you are using as a side effect, only the ones in your project.

-If it is not possible to set the property `sideEffects` then you should prevent any re-exporting files or values.
+If it is not possible to set the property `sideEffects` then you should prevent any re-exporting modules/files.
 That means no barrel files.
 That also means no god files.
 God files is what I refer to values that import everything from everywhere as a single entry point.
 If you define all your AWS Lambda handlers in one file, that is a god file.